mui/material-ui/docs/data/material/guides/composition/composition.md

 ```

 :::info
 `className` values are concatenated instead of overriding each other.
-For example using the above snippet, the `className` of the popper slot that passed to `CustomTooltip` will be appended.
+For example, using the above snippet, the `className` of the popper slot passed to `CustomTooltip` is appended.

 ```js
 <CustomTooltip slotProps={{ popper: { className: 'foo' } }} />